dhellmann/pymotw-3/source/configparser/index.rst

-The most common use for a configuration file is to have a user or system administrator edit the file with a regular text editor to set application behavior defaults, and then have the application read the file, parse it, and act based on its contents.
+The most common use for a configuration file is to have a user or system administrator edit the file with a regular text editor to set application behavior defaults and then have the application read the file, parse it, and act based on its contents.
 Use the :func:`read` method of :mod:`ConfigParser` to read the configuration file.